 To make an entry for the recapture of an education credit claimed in a prior year:

-This amount is then added to the total tax on Form 1040 U.S. Individual Income Tax Return, Line 16 and you will see the text "ECR" next to this line on your printed copy of the return per the IRS Instructions for Form 1040 and 1040-SR, on page 31.
+This amount is then added to the total tax on Form 1040 U.S. Individual Income Tax Return, Line 16 and you will see the text "ECR" next to this line on your printed copy of the return per IRS Instructions for Form 1040 and 1040-SR, on page 31.

-Note: The amount of the credit recapture is NOT the adjustment amount from the Form 1098-T. Rather it is the difference between the credit as it was originally calculated and the recalculated credit amount once the adjustment has been made to the tuition expense on the prior year return.
+Note.
+The amount of the credit recapture is NOT the adjustment amount from the Form 1098-T. Rather it is the difference between the credit as it was originally calculated and the recalculated credit amount once the adjustment has been made to the tuition expense on the prior year return.
 You may find it helpful to review a copy of your prior year's Form 8863 Education Credits (American Opportunity and Lifetime Learning Credits) and then fill out a revised copy using updated figures.
-Click the link in the previous sentence to print a blank prior year Form 8863 from the IRS website to assist you in this process.
+Click the link in the previous sentence to print a blank form from the IRS website to assist you in this process.

 If you instead claimed a tuition deduction in the prior year (i.e. Tuition and Fees Deduction), you will need to add the adjustment amount to your taxable income on IRS Schedule 1 (Form 1040), Additional Income and Adjustments to Income, Line 8.